jaygaha/jaygaha/README.md

 # 💫 About Me:
 Greetings, I am Jay.
 I am a Full stack developer.
-Currently, I am living in Tokyo, Japan serving Buzzreach Inc. as a Full stack developer building a beautiful web application.<br><br>Feel free to contact me for collaboration and discuss ideas <3
+Currently, I am living in Tokyo, Japan serving Buzzreach Inc. as a Full stack developer building a beautiful web application.<br><br>Experienced full-stack developer proficient in PHP, Vue.js, and Nuxt.js.
+Skilled in developing responsive and dynamic web applications with a focus on user experience.
+Strong background in server-side scripting, RESTful APIs, and database integration.
+Passionate about creating clean, efficient, and scalable code that delivers value to users.<br><br>Feel free to contact me for collaboration and discuss ideas <3

 ## 🌐 Socials: